 In this video tutorial I go over step by step how to create the Moss Stitch Dishcloth!
 The moss stitch is pretty straight forward, but where things may get a little tricky is with the border.
 The border is made with reverse single crochet aka rsc.

 Have you tried rsc yet?
 It’s pretty cool!
 Just as the name implies, your single crochets are worked in the reverse direction.
 Instead of working right to left like we do with traditional crochet, in rsc we work from left to right.

 The motion of the step is a little awkward at first, but I go over a couple tips and tricks to help you out in the video tutorial!

-The ad-free printable PDF version of this pattern can be purchased here for $2.99.
+The ad-free printable PDF version of this pattern can be purchased here.

 Moss Stitch Dishcloth – Written Pattern